 In the final episode, we learn that Offred is pregnant, presumably with Nick's baby, but because of her defiance at Janine's salvaging, a black van comes to take her away and punish her.
 Nick tells her that it's OK and to trust him.
 The season ends with Offred getting into the back of a van with an unknown future lying ahead of her.

 Chilling, right?
 Season one wraps up the same way the novel ends, but luckily it's not really the end for us.
-The Handmaid's Tale season two will be here before we know it, hopefully.
+The Handmaid's Tale season two will be here on April 25.